- What kinds of research topics is MPS interested in exploring?

 - Do I need to apply for approval even if I just want to request data from the district?

 Yes.
 If you are requesting data from the district in order to conduct an analysis or research study, you will need to complete an application for approval.
-Once approved, a team member will work with you to retreive your data.* Please refer to the Common Data Elements and Data Codebook documents under "Resources" on this page to assist you in your request.
+Once approved, a team member will work with you to retrieve your data.* Please refer to the Common Data Elements and Data Codebook documents under "Resources" on this page to assist you in your request.

 *Please note that there is a data extract fee of $80 per hour.
 External evaluators of grant funded programs or initiatives are encouraged to include this fee in their budget.